Chess Tournament FAQ

 • We will assess each game individually.
 We like to avoid using clocks if we feel the game is near the end.

-We would also like to note that we understand that clocks can change the way a student plays.
+We would also like to note that we understand that clocks can change the way a player plays.
 Often times they focus entirely on the clock and not on the board and make blunders that wouldn't otherwise occur.
-So, again, we try to add clocks sparingly and primarily to keep the tournament on schedule.
+We take time to educate the players on how to use the clock and give them plenty of time to complete their game, no matter the position.

 1. Be courteous to your opponents.